 John and his very lovely wife lived next door to us at the Treehouse in Sydney.
 On the day our furniture was being picked up, two days before our 10-month road trip began, John and I had a very interesting conversation about global warming on the front lawn.

-Despite the fact his granddaughter is getting her PhD on this very subject, John thinks global warming is a ‘bunch of crap’.
+Despite the fact his granddaughter was getting her PhD on this very subject, John told me he thought global warming was a ‘bunch of crap’.
 He went on for a while, trying to convince me ‘all this weather stuff is cyclical.
 It’s just the way things go’.
 He had no facts to back up his arguments, saying global warming was ‘just another thing for the greenies to get upset about’.

 We were reluctant to snorkel on the reef.
 In fact, after our initial research, we seriously considered not doing it.
 When we arrived in Cairns, I saw tankers and cruise ships, I found myself red-hot mad.

 “Why are they here?
 Why are they anywhere NEAR the reef?!”
 I was seething.

 We all know it’s more complicated than that.Bleaching on the Barrier Reef is a major concern.
 Most seem to be aware (except of course, John) of how the human impact on the environment is affecting the reef.
 Sadly, it’s happening at a very fast rate.